Users with Disabilities

 A number of supports are available to students registered with the Disability Service within the Library.
 You can discuss any needs related to the Library when you meet your Disability Officer for a Needs Assessment upon registration with the Disability Service.

 Registered students may be entitled to:

-Special Borrowing Privileges: Undergraduate and Diploma students with Special Borrowing Privileges are entitled to borrow up to eight books.
-For more information see Library reader categories.
+Special Borrowing Privileges: Undergraduate students with Special Borrowing Privileges are entitled to the same items as postgraduates.
+For more information see Library reader types.

 Educational Support Workers: “ESW Library Assistants” help students who find it challenging to search, retrieve, borrow, return and photocopy materials from the Library.
 See the Disability Service: ESW Job Descriptions.